Steve has over a decade of experience in information technology security, and has been pursuing a minimalist lifestyle since 2017.

 Laptops and desktop PCs that no longer have internal hard drives

-Since these don't contain any data, these can be sold or brought to an electronics recycling center without concern.
+Since these don't contain any data, they can be sold or brought to an electronics recycling center without concern.

 Although this process can be quite lengthy and may inevitably require you to spend money to accomplish various tasks, once done, a great amount of physical and mental space will be cleared up in your home and your mind.